freegeek-pdx/mkuser/README.md

 #### `--secure-token-admin-account-name, --st-admin-name, --st-admin-user, --st-name` < *string* >

-> Specify an existing Secure Token administrator account name (not full name) along with their password (using one of the options below) to be used to grant the new user a Secure Token.<br/>
+> Specify an existing Secure Token administrator account name (not full name) along with their password (using one of the three different options below) to be used to grant the new user a Secure Token.<br/>
 > This option is ignored on HFS+ volumes since Secure Tokens are APFS-only.

 <br/>